Donnie Speck Becomes a Member of the Financial Services Institute

 FSI Advocates for Main Street Americans’ Access to Objective, Affordable Financial Advice

-Battle Creek, MI – Local financial advisor Donnie W. Speck, of Speck Financial Services, today announced he has become a member of the Financial Services Institute (FSI) in Washington, D.C.
-FSI advocates for Main Street Americans’ access to objective, affordable financial advice, delivered by a growing network of over 37,000 independent financial advisor members.
+Battle Creek, MI – Local financial professional Donnie W. Speck, of Speck Financial Services, today announced he has become a member of the Financial Services Institute (FSI) in Washington, D.C.
+FSI advocates for Main Street Americans’ access to objective, affordable financial advice, delivered by a growing network of over 37,000 independent financial professional members.

 “I am proud to become a member of the FSI, an organization that works hard every day, to protect my clients’ access to quality financial advice,” said Speck.
 “FSI helps educate elected officials and regulators on what Americans need from financial advisors and how the industry works with clients to secure their financial futures.
 They also help ensure that I can continue to offer my clients and potential clients the advice they need.”